JochemvKemenade/chess_player_magnusbot/README.md

 # Chess Transformer Player

-Minimal template for the ML Chess assignment.
+For the ML Chess assignment.

 ## Interface